Author: TheThorium.Network

 There are also a number of other countries that are actively pursuing Molten Salt Fission Energy, including the Czech Republic, Russia, Japan, China, the United States, Canada, and Australia.
 Each of these countries has its own unique approach to the technology, and is working to advance the state of the art in different ways.

-In conclusion, the history and development of Molten Salt Fission Technology powered by Thorium is a fascinating subject that highlights the innovations and advancements in the field of nuclear energy.
+In conclusion, the history and development of Liquid Fission THorium Burner Technology is a fascinating subject that highlights the innovations and advancements in the field of nuclear energy.
 From the “Atoms for Peace” program initiated by President Dwight Eisenhower, which attracted prominent scientists like Dr. Alvin Weinberg and Dr. Eugenie Wigner, to the efforts of Hyman Rickover to redirect public funds away from the technology, this technology has faced numerous challenges along the way.
 The introduction of Linear Non Threshold (LNT) and As Low as Reasonably Achievable (ALARA) by the Rockefellers in an effort to stop the growth of nuclear energy and the fraudulent work of Professor Hermann Muller have also played a significant role in the history of this technology.

 Despite these challenges, the potential benefits of using Thorium as a fuel source for fission burners are significant.
 The technology is considered safer and more efficient than traditional nuclear reactors, and it has the potential to produce much less nuclear waste.
 Additionally, the abundance of Thorium on Earth makes it a more sustainable source of energy than other options, such as uranium.